CA vs MBA: Which is Better? – Salary, Scope, Eligibility, Skills 2022

-There is also 3 year articleship that every CA student has to complete.
+There is also a 3-year articleship that every CA student has to complete.

 Overview About MBA Course

 The main goal of an MBA program is to expose students to various domains such as human resources, marketing, finance, and other fields.
-Moreover, the number of startups has shown the rapid growth for MBA graduates.
-An MBA program is also available to students with technical knowledge.
+Moreover, the number of startups has shown rapid growth for MBA graduates.

-Under a management belt, an MBA comprises multiple specialization courses.
-It enables students to enhance in one field while also diversifying their interests.
+Under a management belt, an MBA comprises multiple specialization courses in finance, management, marketing, etc. It enables students to enhance in one field while also diversifying their interests in other fields.

 1. Future Scope